 Georgia Gov. Nathan Deal on April 23 signed a law that greatly expands the types of public places where people are allowed to carry guns and relaxes regulations on gun owner tracking.
-The new law takes effect July 1.

 South Dakota passed a law allowing teachers to carry guns in classrooms.
 Wyoming recently enabled judges to carry guns in courtrooms.
 Michigan and Ohio made obtaining a gun easier.
 Texas, North Carolina and Missouri are all also set to enhance gun rights.

 The governor of Missouri has vetoed legislation described by one supporter as the most "hardcore 2nd Amendment" legislation in the country.
 The bill declared Missouri does not have to abide by federal gun laws.

 Arizona enacted a new law requiring cities and counties to sell guns turned in at community buyback events, rather than melt them down.
 Law enforcement usually holds buybacks to take guns off the street.
 But proponents of the new law said destroying the guns was a waste of taxpayer dollars.

 Maryland Gov. Martin O'Malley on May 16 signed into law one of the toughest gun control measures in the U.S., including the first handgun licensing requirements to be introduced in the nation in almost two decades.

 On Apr.
 3, 2013, Conn. passed aggressive new gun controls requiring background checks for all sales, creating a registry of dangerous offenders, expanding an assault weapons ban, and prohibiting new purchases of high-capacity magazines while creating a registry for existing magazines with 10 or more bullets.